 In all that messaging, we lose some of the personal touch.
 I propose that for at least one person in your life, you ditch the digital and instead try writing letters.

-Something about the act of writing things out by hand on physical paper, sealing it in an envelope, and putting it through our fantastic U.S. mail system makes the whole message feel much more personal and enjoyable.
+Something about the act of writing things out by hand on physical paper, sealing it in an envelope, and dropping it in the mail makes the whole message feel much more personal and enjoyable.

 How does it benefit you?

-Writing letters out by hand does a couple of good things for you:
+Writing letters out by hand does a couple of good things for you.
+For example, it can help you to:

 - Feel more in touch with the person you are contacting.